Vintouka/Calorie-Counter/README.md

         }
     }

-The Reminders or notificatin portion of the application allows the app to send notificatinos to the users phone, given by reminders the user can implement where the user can choose a preset message or by entering a custom message.
-Which then the user can choose a time using the clock feature added to set a specific time they would like the notification to be sent, allowing them to set up multiple reminders and have the app remind them to enter their, breakfeast, lunch, or dinner entries or any other personalized message.
+The Reminders or notification portion of the application allows the app to send notifications to the user's phone, given by reminders the user can implement where the user can choose a preset message or by entering a custom message.
+The user can then choose a time using the clock feature added to set a specific time they would like the notification to be sent, allowing them to set up multiple reminders and have the app remind them to enter their breakfast, lunch, or dinner entries or any other personalized message.

-#Reminders scheduling code
+## Reminders Scheduling Code
         private void scheduleAlarm(int hour, int minute, String message, int requestCode) {
         Calendar calendar = Calendar.getInstance();
         calendar.set(Calendar.HOUR_OF_DAY, hour);